Teach English in Malaga, Costa del Sol

 How much does it cost to live in Málaga?

-Are you a thinking about moving to Málaga to take your Trinity CertTESOL course but you are not sure how much money to save or what your costs are likely to be?
+Are you planning to come to Málaga to take your Trinity CertTESOL course but you are not sure how much money to save or what your costs are likely to be?
 We have compiled a list of likely costs for one month in Málaga to help you get an idea of budget and plan for your stay more effectively.

 |Accommodation*||€375||€400 – €500||€500 +|